dantan123/CS50/README.md

 ### Optimization Concepts:
 - Constraint Satisfaction Problem
+- Backtracking Search
+- Linear & nonlinear programming
 - Hill climbing & simulated annealing

-- Linear & integer programming
-* Extra: Lagrange multipliers
+* Extra: Lagrange multipliers for solving constraint optimization

 ## Traffic: image classification
 This is the project where I got to build a CNN for predicting German traffic signs and experiment with TensorFlow and OpenCV.